-Once the tile installation is complete, retest the heating cable and record values in the heating cable tests log (page 36).
+Once the tile installation is complete, retest the heating cable and record values in the heating cable tests log (page 39).

-Allow the assembly to cure for 7 days after grouting before putting the floor warming into service.
+Allow the assembly to cure for a minimum of 7 days after grouting before putting the floor warming into service.